-It didn't take me a long time in college to realize that partying was not my cup of tea.
-I went to a few parties my freshman year, and maybe one or two more after that.
-I didn't like fraternity parties, house parties, or any party.
+It didn’t take me a long time in college to realize that partying was not my cup of tea.
+When I was a freshman, I went to a few parties, and maybe one or two more after that.
+I didn’t like fraternity parties, house parties, or any party.

 I was a homebody, and I continue to be a homebody to this day.
 If you also don’t like partying, that’s okay!
 There are so many things to do in college that don’t require you to get dressed up or submit yourself to be grinded on by strangers in a dark room for hours.
 Today on the blog I am sharing 31 things to do in college besides partying!

 1. Go To The Movies